 Within the nine-plus years of litigation, counsel for the proposed class have revived the case via an appeal to the Ninth Circuit after its initial dismissal and defeated other attempts by DairyAmerica and California Dairies to have the case tossed.
 Pursuing the lawsuit also entailed voluminous document review, deposition calendar and extensive motion practice, attorneys for the plaintiffs told the court.

 On August 7, 2012, after considering the briefs and oral argument delivered by Cohen Milstein’s Benjamin Brown, the United States Court of Appeals for the Ninth District reversed the lower court’s dismissal of this national class action lawsuit, thereby reviving the lawsuit.

-In overturning the February 2010 U.S. District Court ruling, the United States Court of Appeals for the Ninth District considered the “filed rate doctrine,” which bars certain lawsuits from recovering damages when government agencies, such as the United States Department of Agriculture (USDA), approve rates or prices for regulated industries, including the dairy industry.
+In overturning the February 2010 U.S. District Court ruling, the Court of Appeals considered the “filed rate doctrine,” which bars certain lawsuits from recovering damages when government agencies, such as the United States Department of Agriculture (USDA), approve rates or prices for regulated industries, including the dairy industry.
 The Court of Appeals ruled that the filed rate doctrine did not preclude dairy farmers from suing the dairy firms in this case because the USDA’s National Agricultural Statistics Service had concluded that the pricing data was incorrect.